I don’t love you anymore. Are there any more painful words in any language than those that tell you you are not loved anymore?

 Hearing the words, “I don’t love you anymore” can be hurtful no matter when or how they are uttered, but when someone we love has a sudden change of heart, the shock can be overwhelming.
 The words, “I don’t love you anymore,” echo in our empty hearts, minds, and souls.
 Like an unrestrained ping pong ball, “I don’t love you anymores” bounce off unseen, internal places where love once overflowed but where now nothing is left but hollowness.
 They threaten to destroy the very fabric of our beings.

 At this time, it is important to establish an attitude of calm.
 While this can seem impossible, flying off the handle does nothing to help your situation and can cause your husband to justify his reactions.
-Try taking a deep breath, thinking before responding, and writing your feelings out and then destroying the paper rather than voicing your panic.
+Try taking a deep breath, thinking before responding, and writing your feelings out and then destroying the paper rather than using your voicemail to give life to your panic.

 Listen carefully.
 Search for the positive.
 Find the hidden whisper of your Lord telling you, “I will always love you.”